Districts of Beijing: Dongcheng District Guide (2022)

 You’ll have access to many local grocery stores, bars and eateries whether inside or out.
 You’ll soon find your favourites.

-Beijing Railway Stations for 2020: North, East, South or West?
-Getting the v is probably one of the best ways to explore the middle kingdom.
-So, you’ll probably be spending a fair amount of time in a Beijing railway station….
+Beijing Railway Stations for 2022: North, East, South or West?
+Getting the high speed rail is probably one of the best ways to explore the middle kingdom.
+So, you’ll probably be spending a fair amount of time in a Beijing…

 Where to eat & drink in Beixinqiao